Airrr17/LoRa_messenger/README.md

 You can view received messages on screen and send with onscreen keyboard.

 You will need:
--Blue pill board with arduino bootloader. (a 64k version can be used). $1.85
+- Blue pill board with arduino bootloader. (a 64k version can be used). $1.85
--ili9341 TFT with touch and SD card (2.2, 2.4 or 2.8"). $6.24
+- ili9341 TFT with touch and SD card (2.2, 2.4 or 2.8"). $6.24
--DS3231 RTC, as stm32's RTC wont _increment_ time without power (of course with Vbat present).
+- DS3231 RTC, as stm32's RTC wont _increment_ time without power (of course with Vbat present).
 My bad. $0.74
--RA-02 LoRa module. $3.37
+- RA-02 LoRa module. $3.37

 *To communicate youll need atleast two devices :)!!!!!!!!!!!!!!!!!!!!!!!!!!!!